hwang2006/finetuning-gpt-oss-on-hpc/README.md

       oras://ghcr.io/hwang2006/pt-2.8.0-cu129-devel:1.0
 ```

 > This is the **customized image** I built.
-You can also rebuild it yourself by customizing the `pt-2.8.0-cu129-devel.def` definition file if needed:

-> It includes:
+It include:
 > - `git`, `curl`, `wget` installed
 > - Locale configured (`en_US.UTF-8`) → avoids `setlocale` warnings
 > - `/scratch`, `/home01`, `/apps` bind dirs created
 > - Timezone set (`Asia/Seoul`)

+>  You can also rebuild it yourself by using or customizing the `pt-2.8.0-cu129-devel.def` definition file if needed:
 ---

 ### Option B — Pull the **raw upstream image** from Docker Hub